karenetheridge/Dist-Zilla-Plugin-Test-CheckBreaks/README.md

 # NAME

-Dist::Zilla::Plugin::Test::CheckBreaks - Generate a test that shows your conflicting modules
+Dist::Zilla::Plugin::Test::CheckBreaks - Generate a test that shows what modules you are breaking

 # VERSION

-version 0.007
+version 0.008

 # SYNOPSIS